Tea Discoveries English Rose Tea Caddy

 Suitable for vegetarians and vegan

-Storage: Store in a cool dry place
+Storage: Store in a cool dry place away from strong odours.

 Delivery & Returns